AndrinTraeger/my-project/README.md

+#React
-# Shop is available on: andrinshop.netlify.app
+Shop is available on: andrinshop.netlify.app